All Episodes

 I don't think you could today.

-Yeah, I think that's I think that's about right.
+Yeah, I think that's about right.

 What are your thoughts on that?

-Yeah, I will tell you the birthday girl has joined us.
+Yeah, I will tell you, the birthday girl has joined us.

-Uh uh, Mercy is here.
+Mercy is here.

-And I'll give you a quick answer because I know you're gonna want to talk to her, but my view is this, which is it's uh it's a pox on both their houses.
+And I'll give you a quick answer because I know you're going to want to talk to her.

 Most Republican presidents haven't helped the matter.